Chapter 7.2.4 Road user charging

 Behaviour change

 Such a policy will impose real carbon costs on those who pollute, linked to the degree of pollution generated; it will also incentivise a substantial shift to electric vehicles and, where possible, to personal use of active and public transport – in turn driving improvements in congestion, air pollution and public health.
-Importantly such a policy protects those who live in remoter areas, where there is often no real alternative to use of personal vehicles.
+Importantly such a policy protects those who live in rural areas, where there is often no real alternative to use of personal vehicles.

 Nonetheless, policies should be carefully designed to give extra support to groups who will find it harder to transition away from fossil fuels, including those on lower income who currently do not have realistic alternatives to the car for essential journeys.